tieuchanlong/Text-Message/README.md

 * Add more shaders to control camera effects and other objects

 # Download Instruction
-* To download the project, simply clone int from github
+* To download the project, simply clone from github
 * To download the execution, go to Assets/ Build and download the Build folder.
 Inside, there will be executions to run the program

 # Project Information